manojbusam/Top-Pick-Recommender-system/README.md

 This repository contains the implementation of a movie recommendation system using various technologies.
 Below are the building blocks and step-by-step installation instructions for setting up the system:

   1. Applying K-Means Clustering
-This section describes how K-Means Clustering is applied to local and global user data to generate Top-Picks movie recommendations.

   2. PostgreSQL Installation
-Instructions for installing PostgreSQL, a relational database management system used for storing user and movie data.

   3. Flask API Installation
-Steps to install and set up a Flask API, which serves as the backend for handling user requests and generating movie recommendations.

   4. React App Installation
-Instructions for setting up a React application, which serves as the frontend for users to interact with the movie recommendation system.

 Please follow the step-by-step instructions provided in each section to set up the movie recommendation system on your local machine.